valory-xyz/open-autonomy/docs/benchmarks.md

 ## How to use benchmarking tools

-1. Setup agent runtime environment in dev mode using `autonomy deployment SERVICE_ID KEYS --dev`.
+1. Setup agent runtime environment in dev mode using `autonomy deploy build SERVICE_ID KEYS --dev`.

 2. Run agents for `1` period and wait until the round where the skill is configured to call the `BenchmarkTool.save` method.
 (You can also run agents for `N` periods if you want more data).